-Many people are unaware of, or unconcerned with, the risks of a sideswipe crash.
+Many people are unaware of or unconcerned with, the risks of a sideswipe Car Accident.
 However, sideswipe collisions occur frequently and can lead to injury, damage, and complications—especially if the other driver speeds off!
 We’ve explained why sideswipe accidents are serious, and what to do if you are involved in one.

 When the sides of two vehicles make an impact, the accident is called a “sideswipe” collision.
 The two cars may be traveling in the same or opposite directions, and the car accident might be minor, with little damage, or a momentary impact that sets off a chain reaction leading to huge damages, serious injuries, and even death.

 Sideswipe collisions happen very frequently.
 Sometimes they cause life-threatening injury and irreparable loss.
 Apparently, many people are unaware of, or unconcerned with, the risks of a sideswipe crash.
 However, the reality is sideswipe accidents account for 27,000 injuries and 2,500 deaths every year, according to research by the Insurance Institute of Highway Safety.

 There are some important initial steps you need to take immediately after a car accident.

 Make sure you are okay Before you stop and assess the damage.
 Never drive away from an accident, no matter how minor the accident appears to be.

 In the state of Louisiana, need legally required to call the police if there is damage over $500 or injuries.
 Do not move your vehicle until the police have arrived to make their report.
 It’s extremely important to leave a scene undisturbed after an accident to help determine liability, especially in the case of a sideswipe.

 Exchange contact information with the other driver, like name, phone number, email address, driver’s license number and vehicle information.
 If possible Collect the insurance company and insurance policy number.
 You can also take photos of the other person’s documents, to make this process easier.
 Do not apologize, which could be seen as an admission of guilt.